t-yng/mygit/README.md

 # MyGit

-This is study repository of git tool architecture for me.
+This is study repository of tool git architecture for me.
-This tool is written by typescript.

 ## Installing
 ```